-Obviously microgreens placed under a light source grow more vigorous than without light.
+Obviously, microgreens placed under a light source grow more vigorously than without light.

 Will the growth, production, and plant vigor be much different using LED grow lights instead of LED shop lights?